Welcome. The following steps will help you get ready for any of our workshops as well as provide you a great baseline of tools for your personal lab.

 Step 1.
 Install a Hypervisor

-The hypervisor or virtual machine monitor is a software package that allows you to create a virtual machine (VM) on your host device.
+The hypervisor or virtual machine monitor is a software package that allows you to create a virtual machine (VM) on your host device/laptop.
 Any new virtual machine will be considered a guest machine.

 It is recommended to install Virtual Box (Windows, OS X, Linux, or Solaris) or VMWare Fusion (Mac).
 For some reason, we’ve had several issues with students running VMWare Workstation.
 You can download a hypervisor from the following locations: